prasadsachchidanand/ICDGT-2024/README.md

-# ICDGT
+# CDGT
-International Conference on Differential Geometry and Topology
+Conference on Differential Geometry and Topology